robtweed/mg-webComponents/TUTORIAL.md

 more likely purposes you'll use for *hooks* is to define dynamic Event Handlers for your WebComponents.

-It's fairly common to define Event Handlers, eg how to handle a button click, within the WebComponent definition itself, you will find that there will be circumstances where such a statically-defined handler is what you need, and instead you'll need one whose behaviour is determined at run-time, eg to fetch data from a database and do something with that data.
+Although it's fairly common to define Event Handlers, eg how to handle a button click, within the WebComponent definition itself, you will find that there will be circumstances where such a statically-defined handler is insufficient for what you need, and instead you'll need one whose behaviour is determined at run-time, eg to fetch data from a database and do something based on the characteristics of that data.

 So, for example, you could define a general-purpose *button* WebComponent, whose *click* handler is defined as a *hook* method and is therefore context-dependent rather than statically-defined.